 No longer a staid residential area for government officials, Delhi's Lodhi Colony neighborhood has been undergoing a metamorphosis in recent years.
 Vibrant street murals, part of the open-air Lodhi Art District, have transformed the facades of buildings between Khanna Market and Meher Chand Market.
-Trendy restaurants, serving all kinds of international cuisine, have also opened in the area.
+Trendy restaurants, serving eclectic fare, have also established themselves in the area.
 Here's what you can eat in Lodhi Colony.

 Following on from the success of Elma's Bakery in hip Hauz Khas Village, Elma's Brasserie opened in Mehar Chand Market in 2013.
 This cozy European-style cafe is renowned for its English, French, Italian and also Moroccan cuisine.
 Afternoon tea, served from 3.30 p.m. to 6.30 p.m. with a selection of gourmet sandwiches, is a highlight.
-However, Elma's is open for breakfast through to dinner.
+However, Elma's is open for brunch (from 10 a.m.) through to dinner.
 Or, simply drop by for fresh cake and coffee.
 The signature red velvet cake is quite famous!